 The State Department no longer issues supplemental passport pages to U.S. citizens.
 When an individual’s current passport is full, he/she will be required to obtain a new passport at full cost – $110 for adults or $115 for minors.
 If you are applying for your first adult passport; are replacing a lost, stolen, or mutilated passport; or are not able to present a 10-year validity passport that was issued within the last 15 years the fee is $145.

-All fees must be paid in cash (U.S. dollar or local currency).
-Credit cards are not accepted.
-For questions, please contact us at DakarACS@state.gov
+All fees must be paid in cash (U.S. dollar or local currency) or by U.S. credit card (Visa, Mastercard, Discover).
+For questions, please contact us at DakarACS@state.gov.

 Note: All routine consular services at the U.S. Embassy Dakar, Senegal are provided by appointment only to U.S. citizens visiting or residing in Senegal or Guinea-Bissau.
 Emergency cases (such as medical emergencies, deaths or arrests involving American citizens) will still be handled on a walk-in basis during normal Embassy hours or after hours by calling the Embassy duty officer.

 When Visiting the Embassy